greenlytics/backtesting_scenarios/README.md

  the performance of your model.

 #### First use
+You need to have postgresql installed on your system.
+You can find the documentation to install it [there](https://wiki.postgresql.org/wiki/Detailed_installation_guides).

 Replace the "XXX" in **credentials_example.json** with the database credentials you have been provided with, and then rename the file to **credentials.json**.